-The district's input dealer training will take place in a location that is easily reachable for all sampled dealers within the district.
+The training will be implemented by ISSD.
+The training will take place in a location that is easily reachable for all sampled dealers within the catchment area.
 Dealers will be invited a month beforehand via telephone.
 To ensure that all input dealers come, they will be reminded via SMS a week and a day beforehand, lunch and a monetary compensation for their time will be provided.
 They will also be compensated for transport and their accommodation will be provided for.

-The trainers will explain the correct handling and storage practices for improved maize seed and the main advantages and challenges to a group of 15 input dealers.
+ISSD trainers will explain the correct handling and storage practices for improved maize seed and the main advantages and challenges.
 This presentation will take half a day.
 The trainers will use the previously mentioned poster that illustrates the best practices in a easily understandable and appealing way.
-Afterwards they will supervise the dealers rehearsing the more challenging practices in small groups, ensuring that every dealer practices at least once.
+Afterwards they will supervise the dealers rehearing the more challenging practices in small groups, ensuring that every dealer practices at least once.
 The presentation and exercises are followed by a discussion where questions can be asked and concerns can be raised.
 Trainers will react to the comments and requests.
 At the end of the training, all dealers will be asked to answer a couple of multiple choice questions.
 They will be informed about this quiz at the beginning of the training, which might motivate them to pay closer attention.
 They will also receive a handout which shows the most important best practices and can be taken to and eventually hung in their store.